albertllousas/kotlin-sql-libs-comparison/readme.md

 * [Exposed](https://github.com/JetBrains/Exposed)
 * Feel free to add your favourite framework here.

-To see how flexible these libs are, let's imagine some use-cases that will force the implementations to handle simple and complex queries:
+To see how flexible these libs are, let's imagine some use-cases that will force the implementations to handle not just simple queries:

-* Get a single to-do list or list all: Just simple queries
+* Since we will always access to an aggregate root, all queries will imply **one-to-many** joins; it means dealing with multiple rows and grouping, not just simple mappings from a row to a dto.
 * Find all not completed todo lists : Sub-querying
 * Search and paginate todo lists: Conditional and dynamic querying
-* Since we will always access to an aggregate root, all queries will imply one-to-many joins: 1+n query problem

 To make it easy and consistent, implementations should implement [interfaces](./src/main/kotlin/com/alo/sqllibscomparison/domain/boundary/):
 ```kotlin